MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/labelinfo-members-office.md

 Represents the label information data object.

-Following properties define the LabelInfo object.
-For more information about the concepts of Label metadata read [Concepts - Label metadata in the MIP SDK | Microsoft Docs](https://docs.microsoft.com/en-us/information-protection/develop/concept-mip-metadata).
+The following properties define the **LabelInfo** object.
+For more information about the concepts of Label metadata, read Label metadata in the MIP SDK](https://docs.microsoft.com/information-protection/develop/concept-mip-metadata) in the Microsoft Information Protection SDK.

 ## Properties